oscillatingworks/docs.piladb.org/getting_started/installation.md

 All official **piladb** releases are hosted on Github.
 Find the latest release for your platform and architecture on [the Downloads list at the release page](https://github.com/fern4lvarez/piladb/releases/latest).
 They are available on `zip` and `tar.gz` formats.

-When you uncompressed the file, you will find a
+When you uncompressed the file, you will find a `pilad` binary file.
+Set execution permissions to the file (`chmod +x pilad`)